nu-coie/Mobile-Application/Lecture Examples/Lecture ( 3 )/Readme.md

 This project demonstrates how to build a simple profile page using various Flutter widgets.
 Below is an overview of the key components used in the app.

-This app is the **first part** of the design found [here on Dribbble](https://dribbble.com/shots/24880977-PinSpace-Social-Network-Mobile-App).
+This app is the **Second part** of the design found [here on Dribbble](https://dribbble.com/shots/24880977-PinSpace-Social-Network-Mobile-App).
 In the next lectures, we will continue building and complete the remaining parts of the social network mobile app design.

 ## Widgets Overview